SpartnerNL/Laravel-Excel/docs/blade/load-view.md

 # Sharing a view for all sheets

-We can share a view for all sheets with `shareView()`
+We can share a view for all sheets with `shareView()`.

     Excel::shareView('folder.view')->create();

 # Unsetting a view for a sheet

-When we are using a the share view, but we don't want to use a view for the current sheet, we can use `->unsetView()`
+When we are using a shared view, but we don't want to use a view for the current sheet, we can use `->unsetView()`.

     $sheet->unsetView();